How to Manage Projects in Microsoft Dynamics 365 Finance and Empower Your Entire Project Organization

 While D365 Finance provides a strong financial foundation, it’s a platform that can be elevated to meet the unique needs of project-driven businesses.
 The right solution goes beyond basic accounting and helps you plan, execute, and govern projects with greater efficiency, predictability, and profitability.

-By choosing a purpose-built project automation platform that can grow with you, you can empower your teams and ensure your business thrives.
+By choosing a purpose-built project business automation platform that can grow with you, you can empower your teams and ensure your business thrives.

-Is your organization ready to transform project administration into project automation?
+Is your organization ready to transform project administration into project business automation?
 Discover how PlanAutomate can help you get the most out of your Microsoft Dynamics 365 investment.

 Microsoft Dynamics 365 Project Operations: Who is it for?